systemd/mkosi/mkosi.md

   the artifacts that were created locally in `$BUILDDIR`, but ultimately plan to discard the final image.

+`BuildScript=`, `--build-script=`

+: Takes a path to an executable that is used as build script for this image.
+If this option is used the build process will be two-phased instead of single-phased.
+The specified script is copied onto the development image and executed inside an `systemd-nspawn` container environment.
+If this option is not used, but the `mkosi.build` file found in the local directory it is automatically used for this purpose (also see the "Files" section below).
+Specify an empty value to disable automatic detection.

 `PrepareScript=`, `--prepare-script=`

 : Takes a path to an executable that is invoked inside the image right